 Thank you for taking the time to review the Frequently Asked Questions section of our website.
 Strōma is currently in the research and development stage.
 Consequently, we have no product or service to sell anywhere in the world, and nothing contained on this website is intended to market our product or services.
-The sole purpose of this site is to share our research and development and clinical progress with physicians, accredited investors, and the public.
+Sharing our research and development and clinical progress with physicians, accredited investors, and the public is the sole purpose of this site.
 Our technology will not be commercially available until the appropriate regulatory agencies in target countries have approved the indication for use and the company and those agencies are satisfied with the safety and efficacy of the product.

 FREQUENTLY ASKED QUESTIONS